-In United States v.
+Litigants and trial courts might find it useful to refer to United States v.
 Wheeler, 540 F.3d 683 (7th Cir.
-2008), the court considered this issue under a plain error standard in the context of another health care offense, § 669, and concluded that "there is a plausible argument that the use of 'knowingly and willfully' in § 669 may require that a defendant know his conduct was in some way unlawful."
+2008), which lay out competing considerations on the meaning of "willfully."
+In Wheeler, the Seventh Circuit considered this issue under a plain error standard in the context of another health care offense, § 669, and concluded that "there is a plausible argument that the use of 'knowingly and willfully' in § 669 may require that a defendant know his conduct was in some way unlawful."
 In discussing the meaning of willfully, the Wheeler court noted that § 669 does not involve the complex statutory scheme at issue in tax or structuring crimes which require a defendant to violate a known legal duty.
 However, the Wheeler court reasoned that there is also some support for the argument that "willfully" means more than acting intentionally when it is used conjunctively with "knowingly."

-The Committee advises that if the district court deems the two terms to have the same meaning, then the court should define "knowingly and willfully" in one instruction using the pattern instruction for "knowingly."
+The Committee advises that if the district court deems the two terms to have the same meaning, then the court should define "knowingly and willfully" in one instruction, using the pattern instruction for "knowingly."
 If the court deems the two terms to have separate meanings, then the court should define both terms in separate instructions.
+Litigants and the trial court might wish to refer to the instructions on 18 U.S.C. § 1001, which also uses the term "knowingly and willfully."